quartercastle/flat-reflect/README.md

 // Using flat.Reflect to flatten the structure of cfg and loop over it to
 // set its values based on the defined StructTag.
 It will set the value to either the
-// environment variable or set it to the default value for key, field := range flat.Reflect(&cfg) {
+// environment variable or set it to the default value in this example. for key, field := range flat.Reflect(&cfg) {
   if v, ok := os.LookupEnv(field.Tag.Get("env")); ok {
     field.SetString(v)